 - you owe us money

-- you are entitled to some money and we need your bank account details to make the payment
+- you’re entitled to money, and we need your bank account details to make the payment

-- we are investigating your bank or other financial institution, and need you to move your money to another account for security reasons
+- we’re investigating your bank or another provider, and we need you to move your money to another account for security reasons

 How to spot a fake FCA communication